tony-kuo/eagle/README.md

 --isc  Ignore soft-clipped bases in reads when calculating the probabilities.

+--dp  Instead of the short read model which assumes no indel errors, use dynamic programming (glocal) to calculate the likelihood.
+This allows for handling of long reads which have higher rates of sequencing errors and indel errors.

+--match  Matching score for use with *dp*.
+Default is 2.

+--mismatch  Mismatch penalty for use with *dp*.
+Default is 5.

+--gap\_op  Gap open penalty for use with *dp*.
+Default is 2.

+--gap\_ex  Gap extend penalty for use with *dp*.
+Default is 1.

 --verbose  Verbose mode.
 Output the likelihoods for every read seen for each hypothesis.
 Outputs to stderr.

 --hetbias FLOAT  Bias the prior probability towards heterozygous or homozygous mutations.
 Value between [0,1] where 1 is towards heterozygosity.
 Default is 0.5 (unbiased).